 3. Withhold judgment as you learn more.

-If your teen is feeling judged, they will struggle to open up to you.
-This can be the hardest part as you love your teen and feel worried, but if you can let go of those judgements and open up a dialogue, you will all feel more connected and communication will be more open.
+If your is feeling judged, they will struggle to open up to you.
+This can be the hardest part as you love your and feel worried, but if you can let go of those judgements and open up a dialogue, you will all feel more connected and communication will be more open.

 4. Resist the urge to lecture.